 For Students and Trainees:

 To create a place for minority medical genetic professionals and those training to enter such professions to connect with one another for the purposes of mutual support and community outreach.
-Medical genetic professionals include medical geneticists, genetic counselors, and genetics nurses.
+Medical genetic professionals include medical geneticists, genetic counselors, genetics nurses, and physician assistants in genetics.

 Minority genetic professionals and genetic professionals in training have peers to reach out to in order to feel supported in their places of work and education.